 A Single System

 Variance is an examination used in EVM of what caused a difference between the projected baseline and the actual performance.
-This can be measured on three different levels: estimated to planned, planned to actual and estimated to actual.
-The process for determining variance depends on many factors, including the industry, the parameters used and standards.
+This can be measured on three different levels: estimated to planned, planned to actual, and estimated to actual.
+The process for determining variance depends on many factors, including the industry, the parameters used, and standards.
 Always verify the data when analyzing variance.
 It is critical to have complete, accurate information when performing the calculations.
 The difference discovered in calculations can show you how far away the project is from “normal.”
 It can also help track down the root of the problem.

 The schedule performance index (SPI) and the cost performance index (CPI) are both advantageous tools in EVM.
-These metrics can help determine the current status of the project, be early warning signals if the project goes off track and estimate the total cost and time frame.
-The SPI measures all of the work completed on the project and calculate whether the project will meet, beat or miss its planned finish date.
+These metrics can help determine the current status of the project, be early warning signals if the project goes off track, and estimate the total cost and time frame.
+The SPI measures all of the work completed on the project and calculates whether the project will meet, beat, or miss its planned finish date.
 The CPI is considered by most project managers to be the most valuable EVM metric.
 This measures cost efficiency for the work completed.
 Simply put, it can tell you if your project is under or over budget at any point during the process.

 When the results of the metrics used in EVM show that changes are needed, the project manager can adjust the work or budget to help bring the future performance of the project back in line with projections.
 The metrics can also pinpoint where any troubles are within the project.
 The project manager can then take preventive efforts to reduce the possibility of those troubles occurring again.
 Most importantly, EVM allows for these changes to be made in a flexible, timely manner at any point during the project’s development and implementation.

 The general principals and connection to Oracle Primavera P6 are shown in the following diagram: